I’ve written some open source software in my free time. In some cases I even maintain them! Shocking, I know.

 I was frustrated that KDE 5 didn’t allow animated gifs as wallpaper so I wrote one.
 Every now and then someone would use it on /r/unixporn and cause a surge in github stars.
 It is currently my most starred repo, which gives me mixed feelings.

 McRoss is a minimal and usable gemini:// browser written in python and tkinter, meaning it Just Works (tm) on any self-respecting desktop OS.
-Eventually Pytaku took most of my interest and time so it’s shelved for now.
+Fast forward a couple of years and there’s still no interesting content on the gemini-verse (that I can find anyway).
+Also given the fact that there’s a very good web proxy now, McRoss is pretty much shelved.